William Thomas Thornton: Clerkship

 In August 1836, after having work experience abroad with relatives, Thornton obtained a clerkship in the East India House at its Leadenhall Street headquarters, London.
 According to his own account, Thornton was swayed towards the East India Company by a personal encounter with the then-chairman of the company, Sir James Carnac.

 In December 1837, he was transferred to the marine branch of the secretary's office.
 This allowed him to have more time to focus on his other pursuits, particularly his economic studies and work.
 The position had reportedly become vacant due to the untimely death of John Stuart Mill's father, James Mill.

 According to Thornton's obituary of Mill, Mill was largely responsible for Thornton's appointment to his father's old position:

-"The death of Mr. Mill senior, in 1836, had occasioned a vacancy at the bottom of the examiner's office, to which I was appointed through the kindness of Sir James Carnac, then chairman of the company, in whose gift it was.
-Within a few months, however, I was transferred to a newly created [marine] branch of the secretary office."
+The death of Mr. Mill senior, in 1836, had occasioned a vacancy at the bottom of the examiner's office, to which I was appointed through the kindness of Sir James Carnac, then chairman of the company, in whose gift it was.
+Within a few months, however, I was transferred to a newly created [marine] branch of the secretary office.

 Thornton continued to elaborate about his position as a clerk in the examiner's office and compared it with that of Mill's experiences at the East India Company:

-"According to the ordinary course of things in those days, the newly-appointed junior would have had nothing to do, except a little abstracting, indexing, and researching, or pretending to search, into records; but young Mill was almost immediately set to indite despatches to the governments of the three Indian Presidencies, on what, in India House phraseology, were distinguished as "political" subjects—subjects, that is, for the most part growing out of the relations of the said governments with 'native' states of foreign potentates.
-This continued to be his business almost to the last."
+According to the ordinary course of things in those days, the newly-appointed junior would have had nothing to do, except a little abstracting, indexing, and researching, or pretending to search, into records; but young Mill was almost immediately set to indite despatches to the governments of the three Indian Presidencies, on what, in India House phraseology, were distinguished as "political" subjects—subjects, that is, for the most part growing out of the relations of the said governments with 'native' states of foreign potentates.
+This continued to be his business almost to the last.

-Records show that Thornton did not draft any dispatches in his early career, or if did, he didn't sign off or initial any at the office.
+Records show that Thornton did not draft any dispatches in his early career, or if did, he did not sign off or initial any at the office.
 It's probable that his early work at the examiner's office consisted of the more menial tasks, mostly administrative and clerical work, like retrieving correspondence, writing précis and filing documents.